bbusenius/Temporal-Mark/README.md

 ## Wiki-Link Support

-Projects are referenced using wiki-link syntax (`[[Project Name]]`) for Obsidian integration.
-The system provides comprehensive wiki-link support:
+Projects are referenced using wiki-link syntax (`[[Project Name]]`) for Vim and Obsidian integration.
+The system provides wiki-link support:

 ### Features